Deltares/hydromt_delwaq/docs/user_guide/build_config_EM.rst

 - model

-Alternatively, to start from a complete new region, you can start by first using HydroMT to build the linked hydrological/hydraulic model for your case and then build delwaq.
+Alternatively, to start from a complete new region, you can start by first using HydroMT to build the linked hydrological/hydraulic model for your case and then build DELWAQ.

 .. warning::